sopinet/UploadFilesBundle/README.md

 }
 ```
 ## Usage
-* Create your relationships between your project entities and your new entity field:
+* Create your relationships between your project entities and your new entity field(respect the owning side for lifecicle callbacks):
 ```
 /**
  * @ORM\Entity